Fall and winter maintenance is never fun because it indicates that summer is over.

-First thing to determine is whether your props need rehab or can you clean them yourself.
+The first thing to determine is whether your props need rehab or can you clean them yourself.
 This is a perfect off-season job.

 If your props need rehab, make arrangements to have your props delivered back to you in early or mid-spring.
-This will save you time, plus you will be able to avoid last minute problems, such as finding out that the prop is beyond rehab and needs to be replaced.
+This will save you time, plus you will be able to avoid last-minute problems, such as finding out that the prop is beyond rehab and needs to be replaced.
 Most marinas provide this service through other shops that service props full time.
 Check out our contractors for Seabrook Shipyard.

 When you get them back they are usually painted and ready to go.
 Brass props are shiny and ready for installation.

 If your props just need cleaning, apply several clear coats of antifouling.
-This will help reduce the growth of barnacles, both for fresh water boating as well as salt water boating.
+This will help reduce the growth of barnacles, both for freshwater boating as well as saltwater boating.
 Keeping your props free of foreign growth will keep your props operating at maximum performance.